syncfusion-content/blazor-docs/blazor/datagrid/how-to/blazor-webassembly-datagrid-using-visual-studio.md

 ---
 layout: post
-title: How to Blazor Webassembly Datagrid Using Visual Studio in Blazor DataGrid Component | Syncfusion
+title: Getting Started with Blazor WebAssembly DataGrid Using Visual Studio – Syncfusion
-description: Checkout and learn about Blazor Webassembly Datagrid Using Visual Studio in Blazor DataGrid component of Syncfusion, and more details.
+description: Checkout and learn more about getting started with blazor webassembly datagrid using Visual Studio of Syncfusion, and more details.
 platform: Blazor
 control: DataGrid
 documentation: ug
----

----
-title: "Getting Started with Blazor WebAssembly DataGrid Using Visual Studio – Syncfusion"
-component: "DataGrid"
-description: "Checkout and learn more about getting started with blazor webassembly datagrid using Visual Studio of Syncfusion, and more details."
 ---

  <!-- markdownlint-disable MD024 -->